HugoGAFM/HugoGAFM/README.md

-## Olá! meu Nome é hugo.
-Sou um estudante de programação!
+## Olá! meu Nome é Hugo.
+Sou um Estudante de Programação!

+## Hello, my name is Hugo.
+I'm a Developer Student.

 <!--
 **HugoGAFM/HugoGAFM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.